R. H. W. Dillard

+Life and career

-Born in Roanoke, Virginia, Dillard is best known as a poet.
-He is also highly regarded as a writer of fiction and critical essays, as well as one of the screenwriters for the cult classic Frankenstein Meets the Space Monster.
-He received his Bachelor of Arts degree from Roanoke College and went on to receive of a Master of Arts (1959) and the Ph.
-D. (1965) from the University of Virginia.
+Richard Henry Wilde Dillard was born in Roanoke, Virginia, Dillard was best known as a poet.
+He was also highly regarded as a writer of fiction and critical essays, as well as one of the screenwriters for the cult classic Frankenstein Meets the Space Monster.
+He received his Bachelor of Arts degree from Roanoke College and went on to receive of a Master of Arts (1959) and the Ph.D.
+(1965) from the University of Virginia.
 While at the University of Virginia he was both a Woodrow Wilson and a DuPont Fellow.
-He is considered something of an institution at Hollins University where he has been teaching creative writing, literature, and film studies since 1964.
-Dillard has been the editor of the Hollins Critic since 1996.
+He was considered something of an institution at Hollins University where he had been teaching creative writing, literature, and film studies since 1964.
+Dillard had been the editor of the Hollins Critic from 1996.
 He also served as the vice president of the Film Journal from 1973 to 1980.